Azure/azure-powershell/src/Resources/docs/hybrid-2019-03-01/Get-AzPolicyAssignment.md

 ```

 ### -ResourceGroupName
-The name of the resource group containing the resource.
+The name of the resource group that contains policy assignments.

 ```yaml
 Type: System.String